Liam-Deacon/phaseshifts/README.md

 >     `make latexpdf` commands from the `doc/` directory.
 > 2. Test suit to verify the package is working as expected.
 > 3. GUI frontend (Qt ui files are provided in the `gui/` directory for
 >     anyone wishing to undertake this challenge).
-Other frontends are
+Other front ends are
 >     welcome (I use Qt due to familiarity/experience).
 For those
 >     wishing a sneak preview, try executing `main.pyw`